sn210876/RecipePrep-Clone/SECURITY_SETUP.md

 - Users can only access their own data
 - Public recipes are accessible to all authenticated users
-- Shopping lists and meal plans are private to each user
+- Grocery lists and meal plans are private to each user

 ## Additional Security Best Practices